Divdude77/Instagram-Page-Automator/README.md

 Thats all the setup required for InstaBot!

 ## VARIABLE USES:
 subreddits is a list containing the subreddits to be browsed.
 It switches to the next subreddit every post.
-The current subreddit value is stored in a variable called subreddit
+The current subreddit value is stored in a variable called subreddit.
+You can add more subreddits to this list.

 redditor is the name of the person who made the meme.
 It is updated everytime a meme is selected.